 So, what is the take-home message?
 Patented immunotherapy drugs are outrageously expensive and not tremendously effective.
 And yet, profit-oriented pharmaceutical companies still push these drugs to doctors.
 And the companies tout their drugs on TV.

 Our holistic approach is more beneficial

-Dayspring adds complementary therapies to the 3BP protocol.
-This helps detoxify the body and enhance immune function.
+Dayspring adds complementary therapies to the 3-BP protocol.
+This helpsto detoxify the body and enhance immune function.
 Together, this treatment helps the body re-establish long-term health.
 This is not a short-term extension of life.